Table of Contents Show

-The outstanding Milwaukee Art Museum (MAM), founded in 1888, is home to more than 20,000 artworks ranging from antiquity to the present.
+The outstanding Milwaukee Art Museum (MAM), founded in 1888, is home to more than 20,000 artworks from antiquity.

-With a tall, retractable structure that resembles wings perched on its roof, the lakeside building is an architectural masterpiece resembling a hybrid of a sleek ship and an aircraft.
+With a tall, retractable structure resembling wings perched on its roof, the lakeside building is an architectural masterpiece resembling a sleek ship and an aircraft hybrid.

 Seeing its numerous European, American, modern, and contemporary works is one of the highlights of a visit.

-These include various fine photographs, drawings, and prints in addition to Asian and African collections.
+These include fine photographs, drawings, prints, and Asian and African collections.